Dr. Mitchell Naficy

 Once you’ve completed the intake process, the focus shifts to helping you get settled into the rehab environment.
 You’ll be introduced to your living space, daily schedule, and key staff members who will support your journey.
 Many facilities provide a tour to familiarize you with amenities, group therapy areas, and communal spaces where you can connect with peers.
 This period is designed to help you acclimate to the structured yet supportive routine, providing a sense of stability as you begin to focus on your recovery.

-Your Typical Day at a Drug Rehab
+What a Typical Day in Drug Rehab Looks Like

 A structured routine is one of the cornerstones of a successful drug rehab program, helping individuals rebuild stability and focus as they work toward recovery.
 While specific schedules may vary between facilities, a typical day balances therapy, self-reflection, and wellness activities.
 Here’s a breakdown of what mornings, afternoons, and evenings often look like in a rehab program.